SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 ## Initial Setup

+!!! important
-> Before we start, make sure that the HiveBoard has a HiveMind firmware flashed.
+    Before we start, make sure that the HiveBoard has a HiveMind firmware flashed.
 Follow the instructions from [this previous tutorial](led-flash-buzz.md) to flash a firmware on the device.

 The HiveBoard connects to the robot's embedded computer using an Ethernet cable.
 Communication between the two is established via TCP.
 Connect the HiveBoard as shown in the image below.
 The micro-USB cable should be plugged into your computer since we will be flashing some Buzz code on the device.
 The Ethernet must be plugged into the robot's embedded computer.
 Power on the HiveBoard by setting the switch to the `CON` position.